Treatment Options

 Local Anesthetic (Numbing)

-Local anesthesia for children is the same as it is for adults in that it is a common and safe anesthetic used to numb the surrounding teeth and gums.
-We start with a topical jelly to first numb the surface area before we discreetly apply the local anesthesia.
-This can sometimes be a delicate process so we try to use humor or ask a lot questions about the child’s life in order to distract them which in most cases is effective.
-This procedure and effective numbing application allows our pediatric dentist in Indianapolis and West Lafayette to perform a number of dental procedures, such as tooth extractions and crowning with less pain and shorter recovery times.
+In Indianapolis, when it comes to pediatric dentistry, local anesthesia for children mirrors the procedure for adults, being a widely accepted and secure method to desensitize the area around the teeth and gums.
+Initially, we apply a topical jelly to gently numb the surface, followed by the careful administration of the local anesthesia, ensuring a comfortable experience for your child’s dental care, including those with special needs.
+This can sometimes be a delicate process, so we try to use humor or ask a lot of questions about the child’s life to distract them which in most cases is effective.
+This procedure and effective numbing application allows our pediatric dentist in Indianapolis and West Lafayette to perform some dental procedures, such as tooth extractions and crowning with less pain and shorter recovery times.

 Nitrous Oxide (Laughing Gas)

 Depending on the anxiety level of your child and their prescribed treatments, the combination of inhaled nitrous oxide (laughing gas) and oxygen is a safe and effective means of managing both pain and anxiety.
-There is an inherent safety margin for the proper administration of nitrous oxide-oxygen sedation with well over 10 delivery system audio and visual safety features have been developed to help avoid adverse events during nitrous oxide-oxygen administration.
+In the field of comprehensive dental care, especially for new patients, the use of nitrous oxide-oxygen sedation 10 advanced delivery systems.
+These systems are equipped with both audio and visual safety features, which are crucial in preventive care, as they significantly reduce the likelihood of adverse events during administration nitrous oxide-oxygen.
 Rest assured our pediatric dentists take all precautions necessary and will discuss all options with you to determine the best course of action.

 Resin (white) and Amalgam (silver) Fillings

 If your child has a cavity, our pediatric dentists in Indianapolis and West Lafayette may recommend either a white or a silver filling.
 Their decision will be largely based on where the tooth is located and/or how large the cavity is.
-Resin fillings are typically the material of choice unless the decay is too large and a stronger material (such as amalgam) is needed to withstand biting forces.
-Our children’s dentist and specialists value your opinion in the selection of filling material and encourage parents to discuss the options with us.
-Our treatment philosophy is to work together to determine the best option to fit your kid’s specific needs.
+Resin fillings are typically the material of choice unless the decay is too large, and a stronger material (such as amalgam) is needed to withstand biting forces.
+Our children’s dentists and specialists value your opinion in the selection of filling material and encourage parents to discuss the options with us.
+Our treatment philosophy is to work together to determine the best dental treatment options for kids to fit their specific needs.

 Resin (white) Crowns